 Is Bariatric Surgery Right for You?

 Most weight loss programs are based on diet, exercise and behavior change.
 For the morbidly obese individual, these methods alone most often are not enough to cause substantial weight loss and health improvement, or to help maintain weight loss that does occur.
-New research has shown that the body often resists weight loss efforts for underlying hormonal and metabolic reasons, with a “set point” that often keeps the individual at an overweight level despite efforts to lose weight.
+New research shows that the body often resists weight loss efforts for underlying hormonal and metabolic reasons, with a “set point” that often keeps the individual at an overweight level despite efforts to lose weight.